Hull Geological Society

 The Society does not normally store information about non-members.
-Enquiries about the Society from non-members may be kept for a short while by the Secretary, but not shared with any other member or officer with the permission of the enquirer.
+Enquiries about the Society from non-members may be kept for a short while by the Secretary, but not shared with any other member or officer without the permission of the enquirer.

 Personal details of “friends of the Society” (e.g. people with similar research interests or corresponding Societies) will not be shared without their consent unless their contact details are in the public domain.

 · The e-mail addresses and postal addresses of “friends of the Society” and Corresponding Societies may be used to send Programmes and Newsletters.